rocky/python-spark/README.rst

 SPARK
 =====

-SPARK stands for the Scanning, Parsing, and Rewriting Kit.
-It is a Jay Early Algorithm Parser with some generic Abstract Syntax Tree-building routines.
+SPARK stands for Scanning, Parsing, and Rewriting Kit.
+It uses Jay Early's algorithm for LR parsing and comes with some generic Abstract Syntax Tree routines.
+There is also a prototype scanner which does its job by combining Python regular expressions.

-The first version was written by John Aycock was described in his 1988 paper:
-"Compiling Little Languages in Python" at the 7th International Python Conference.
+The original version of this was written by John Aycock and was described in his 1988 paper: "Compiling Little Languages in Python" at the 7th International Python Conference.

 Installation
 ------------

-This uses setup.py, so it follows the standard Python routine:
+This uses `setup.py`, so it follows the standard Python routine:

 ::